fidelisrafael/digit_checksum/README.md

 ## Usage

-This gem by yourself don't do anything unless you create a class that inherit from `DigitChecksum::BaseDocument` class, example:
+This gem by yourself don't do anything unless you create a class that inherit from `DigitChecksum::BaseDocument` class, but when properly inherited and configured, believe me, you gain **awesomeness**!

+Don't you believe me?
+See for yourself an example:

 ```ruby
 require 'digit_checksum'